GameDevRafael/Tribal-Warrior-3D-Character-Model-Game-Asset/README.md

 - **Mirror Modifier**: Ensures symmetry, with half of the character mirrored to the other half.
 - **Multiresolution Sculpting**: For detailed features like veins, muscle definition, skin texture, and realistic clothing details.
 - **Solidify Modifier**: Applied for clothing items such as a leather skirt, metal bracelets, and leather boots with pointed tips.
-- **Shrinkwrap Modifier**: Used for retopology, creating a new low-poly mesh adhering to the sculpt, followed by normal/UV and color map baking.
+- **Shrinkwrap Modifier**: Used for retopology, creating a new low-poly mesh adhering to the sculpt, followed by normal, AO and color map baking.

 ---